mm6/InternetOfThingsCourse/Syllabus.md

 ### Hardware Requirements

-The student needs to have access to a Particle Argon IoT Starter Kit.
-[Available here.](https://store.particle.io/collections/dev-kits/products/argon-kit) These will be provided to you for free as long as supplies last.
+The student needs to have access to a Particle Photon 2 and the Edge ML Kit for Photon 2.
+[Available here.](https://store.particle.io/products/edge-ai-kit-for-photon-2) These will be provided to you in class for free.

-If you are not able to get access to an Argon, directions will be provided to simulate the device.
+If you are not able to get access to a Photon 2, directions will be provided to simulate the device.

 ### Delivery Mode: